Amgaa9193/Gramma/README.md

 ![Getting Started](./src/images/Homepage.png)

 Architecture and Technologies
-GFIXER uses the following technologies:
+Gramma uses the following technologies:

-1. Speech-to-text google API for converting audio to text,
+1. Web speech API for converting audio to text input,
-2. Grammar API for correcting the text.
+2. GrammarBot API for correcting the input text.
 3. Vanilla Javascript, HTML, and CSS for all visual elements of the user interface.